williamlin59/exercise/README.md

 **Bonus:**
 - Please show an appreciation for Parallelism
-- Ensure there is request validation (for example use javax.constraints)
+- Ensure there is request validation
 - Good use of interfaces. e.g. Supplier hidden behind an interface so adding a new supplier should be relatively easy

 **Don't do:**